Hike 6 : Finishing Niagara - Quarry Road to Grimsby

 We followed the trail along Locus Lane, which ran between rows of grapes, and then turned right onto Mountainview Rd.
 On one side were more houses, and on the other were vineyards for the Mike Weir and Organized Crime Wineries.
 Though we are no fans of road walking, especially when such roads have no shoulders for safe trekking, there is no denying that this stretch made for a nice break from slithering through the mud and climbing up and down the escarpment.
 Feeling as though we were the only ones dumb enough to be out in such weather we nonetheless passed a young lady jogging through the December rain in shorts and a tank-top.
 A few hundred meters down the road the trail turned into the parking lot for the Mountainview Conservation Area, which somewhat resembled a very large mud puddle.

 Yet no gift is given without cost.
-Soon the trails narrowed out and were more akin to troughs of red clay mud than pathways which in turn led to sections were wet and slippery leaves filled the gaps between rocks making much of this region very difficult to navigate.
-Soaked through we again stopped to enjoy a quick snack and lunch beside a waterfall where three logs had been made into a U shaped section to enjoy.
+Soon the trails narrowed out and were more akin to troughs of red clay mud than pathways which in turn led to sections where wet and slippery leaves filled the gaps between rocks making much of this region very difficult to navigate.
+Soaked through we again stopped to enjoy a quick snack and lunch beside a waterfall where three logs had been made into a U-shaped section to enjoy.

 Niagara Escarpment